The Voyageurs Cup is bigger and better than ever.

 - HFX Wanderers v.
 AS Blainville

 We’ll start with something of a local derby: York9 vs. Vaughan Azzuri (L1O).
-Ten kilometres separate Vaughan’s home, the Ontario Soccer Centre, from York University’s Alumni Field, making this the only “local” potential matchup in the competition.
+Ten kilometres separate Vaughan’s home, the Ontario Soccer Centre, from York University’s York Lions Stadium, making this the only “local” potential matchup in the competition.

 The furthest thing from “local,” HFX Wanderers and Pacific FC would present an interesting storyline given the vast distance that separates the two clubs.